The High Cost of Knowledge

 And meeting with a stranger for a secret steamy date.

-Until the real news arrived,
+Until the proper news arrived,

 She churned-out waffle, faffed and skived,